hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-sdk-swift.md

   ```
   github "bitwiseio/sawtooth-sdk-swift" ~> 0.1
   ```

-  If a new repository within the Hyperledger organization is created to host the Sawtooth Swift SDK, the existing Carfile in the XO example needs to be updated for the new path of the SDK.
-The documentation also needs to be updated to include instructions on how to import the SawtoothSigning framework from the new hyperledger repository.
+  Once the Hyperledger Swift SDK repository exists, the existing Cartfile in the XO example will need to be updated to the new path of the SDK.
+The documentation will also need updated instructions on how to import the SawtoothSigning framework from the new repository.

-- The Sawtooth protos are not included as part of the Swift SDK.
-Before stabilization, we may want to include them as part of the SDK.
-Currently, the Sawtooth `.proto` files and Swift protogen scripts are included directly in the XO client example application.
-Further work must be done to implement the generation of the protobuf messages as part of the Swift SDK.
+- The Sawtooth protos are not included in the initial implementation of the Swift SDK.
+In order to create a Sawtooth application, developers will have to copy the Sawtooth `.proto` files into the application and use a Swift protogen script to manually generate the protobuf messages.
+The XO client example provides an example of this.

+  If we want to include the Sawtooth protos as part of the SDK, further work will have to be done to implement protogen functionality in the framework.

 ### Other issues

 - The documentation for the Swift SDK uses the same templates as the other SDKs.
 The templates were copied from the sawtooth-core repository.
-This is not an ideal solution, as there is an extra overhead to maintaining several versions of the same documentation across several repositories.
+This is not an ideal solution, as there is extra overhead to maintaining several versions of the same documentation across several repositories.

 - Ideally, the documentation for the Swift SDK should be published under the Application Developer's Guide section in the Sawtooth documentation, together with the documentation for the other SDKs.
-It is not clear what the best strategy is to publish the Swift SDK documentation, given that the source files and code base are in an different repository than the Sawtooth documentation.
+It is not clear what the best strategy is to publish the Swift SDK documentation, given that the source files and code base are in a different repository than the Sawtooth documentation.